hyperledger-labs/fabric-smart-client/integration/README.md

      chaincodes-based solutions.
 Already a huge improvement for the developers.
   - Second, to highlights the limitations of the current sample and show how these limitations can be overcome using the `Fabric Smart Client`'s advanced capabilities.
+- [`Data Transfer using Weaver Relay Service`](./fabric/weaver/relay/README.md): In this example, we show how to execute a data transfer between two Fabric networks using [`Weaver`](https://labs.hyperledger.org/weaver-dlt-interoperability/).